ygbourhis/python_sigprocessutils/README.md

 # TODO:
 * Add unittest
 * Add dither to decorrelate the noise.
-* Add 24 bits support
+* Add support to downsample to 24 bits (from 24 bits is now supported)
 * Add frequency downsampling (ex: 96 KHz -> 44.1 KHz)

 # Install: